callius/target-kt/README.md

 Now, there are two conflicting use cases:

 1. When the intent is to update `TestChild`, but `Test.child` is null.
-2. When the intent is to create `TestChild`, but `TestBuilder.child` is not buildable to params.
+2. When the intent is to create `TestChild`, but `TestBuilder.child` is not buildable to `TestChildParams`.

 There is a consideration to update the generated field to something like: